uofs-simlab/ebacoli/README.md

 Viewing solutions
 =================

-A python library for handling the B-spline output of eBACOLI is found at [./lib/python/ebacoli.py](./lib/python/ebacoli.py). [./ebacoli.env](./ebacoli.env) sets the appropriate directory in your `PYTHONPATH` for its use.
+A python library for handling the B-spline output of eBACOLI is found at [./lib/python/ebacoli.py](./lib/python/ebacoli.py).

+If using bash, [./ebacoli.env](./ebacoli.env) sets the appropriate directory in your `PYTHONPATH` for its use.
+(Run with `source ebacoli.env`)

 Example for how to structure the driver and post-processing to generate video frames is found in [./examples/movie](./examples/movie).